Women’s groups propose rules for sexual harassment investigation of New York Gov. Andrew M. Cuomo

 That decision was rescinded by the Trump administration, which said schools could use either the Obama standard or a “clear and convincing” standard, which sets a higher bar for finding wrongdoing.

-Cuomo’s office did not immediately reply to a request for comment Friday morning.
-A spokesperson for the attorney general’s office said James looks forward to receiving and reviewing the letter.
+Cuomo’s office did not reply to a request for comment Friday morning.
+A spokesperson for the attorney general, who has not yet announced who will be hired to conduct the investigation, said Friday that the letter was under review.

 Cuomo recently has been accused by three women of inappropriate behavior in separate incidents.
 Charlotte Bennett, 25, a former executive assistant, told the New York Times that the governor asked her about her sex life, including a past sexual assault.
 She said he told her in a private meeting that he was lonely and open to dating much younger women.
 She said she understood that he was trying to sleep with her.